SourabhGPatil/water-management-dbms-project/README.md

 **Existing Systems:**

 Currently, changes in water supply schedules are communicated through newspapers or local news channels, requiring residents to stay updated through various media channels.
-However, this approach is not foolproof, as individuals may miss important updates, leading to inconvenience.
-Similarly, while digital payment options exist, they often suffer from usability issues, complicating the billing process for consumers.
+However, this approach could be better, as individuals may miss important updates, leading to inconvenience.
+Similarly, while digital payment options exist, they often need help with usability issues, complicating the billing process for consumers.

 Our project addresses these shortcomings by providing a centralized platform for accessing accurate water supply information and simplifying billing procedures.
 By leveraging technology, we aim to enhance the efficiency and convenience of water management for urban residents.